8 July 2019

 - Precious stone jewellery: Precious stones are made into ornaments using a variety of processes, including grinding, carving, inlaying and stringing.
 Thanks to its aesthetic value and innate elegance, precious stone jewellery is becoming increasingly popular.
 Common precious stone types include diamonds, rubies, sapphires, crystal, jade, pearls, amber and topaz.

-Made-to-order jewellery: According to a recent industry survey, bespoke diamond wedding rings are the leading choice for 75% of the post-80s and 90s generations living in first- and second-tier Chinese cities, such as Beijing, Shanghai, Shenzhen and Chengdu.
+Made-to-order jewellery: According to a recent industry survey, bespoke diamond wedding rings are the leading choice for 75% of the post-80s and 90s generations living in first- and second-tier Chinese cities such as Beijing, Shanghai, Shenzhen and Chengdu.
 In recent years, the traditional sales model for finished jewellery products has failed to meet growing consumer demand for exclusivity and individuality.
-As a result, bespoke jewellery has been gaining traction, so much so that many companies have introduced made-to-order services and are even letting customers take part in designing and making the jewellery.
+As a result, bespoke jewellery has been gaining traction, so much so that many companies have introduced made-to-order services and are even letting customers take part in designing and making their own jewellery.

 Festival market: The level of jewellery sales on the mainland is very much influenced by festivals and anniversaries.
 Many people have a habit of buying jewellery as a gift to celebrate birthdays and festivals, especially the Lunar New Year and Valentine’s Day.
 Many shopping malls also organise promotional activities tied in to these festivals.